Summer Conservation Camp

 Will my camper get to touch or feed animals?

-Your camper will see many of the animals at the zoo throughout their camp week.
-However, we leave care of the animals up to our professional zookeepers.
+Your camper will see many zoo animals throughout their camp week.
+However, we leave care of the animals up to professional zookeepers.
 Campers will not have the opportunity to touch or feed the animals.

 Can my camper be in the same group as a friend?

 Caregivers have the option to select the specific group their camper will be in.
-If your camper wants to attend camp with a friend of a similar age, please coordinate with the legal guardian of the friend to sign your campers up for the same group.
+If your camper wants to attend camp with a friend in the same grade band, please coordinate with the legal guardian of your camper’s friend to sign your campers up for the same group.

 Once registration is complete, we are unable to move campers into other groups.